sacreno/clu-for-honorbuddy/trunk/CLU/CLU/Readme.txt

 F.A.Q
 ======

+Q. CLU crashes with Unable to find Active Rotation OR System.Reflection.ReflectionTypeLoadException
+A. Update to Microsoft .Net 4

+Q. Can I use this CC for low level questing/grinding/GB2/BGBuddy?
+A. CLU was designed for High level Raiding - having said that it is capable of performing movement, targeting, buffing, combat from level 20-90.
+*Note: Using it for these functions are not fully supported.
+If it's not working they way you want..its for a reason..we just do not want to support
+	   low level combat currently.
+Please use Singular for this, it ships free with Honorbuddy.

 Q. Can CLU tank raids and heroic dungeons ?
 A. All Tank/Healing specs provided have been tested for Heroics/Raids.